TheAcharya/MarkerData-Website/docs/User Guide/Configurations.md

 2. Click on your desired Configuration to `Make Active`.

+## Duplicate Configuration

+You have the ability to duplicate any Configuration by clicking on the `Duplicate` button.

+!!!info Info
+Through the utilisation of the `Duplicate` button, you can effortlessly generate numerous Configurations with various settings applied.
+!!!

 ## Update Active Configuration

 On any Active Configuration, modifications to any settings prompts the display of a `Changed` badge adjacent to the Configuration side panel.